ekim22/RecipeBuilder/README.md

 # Recipe Builder
 A mobile app for making and storing recipes as a part of ITEC 4860 - Software Development Project course.
 Our team decided to take the unique challenge of making two apps simultaneously.
 This is the mobile app that I developed.
 The web application sits in a private repo owned by the instructor.
 Originally they had a single Firebase backend servicing things, but it has since been turned off.

+The application is able to take down steps for a recipe using Android's speechRecognizer api.
+Additionally, it makes use of Android's "app actions", which enables booting the app and/or starting recording activity for the app via Google Assistant, which the user can leverage to take down a recipe without physically interacting with the device.
+At the time of development, Android's app actions were a feature in development preview.

 ## Login
 ![login](docs/imgs/rbuilder-1.png)